-As a seasonal destination, knowing the right time of year to go to Antarctica is important.
+As a seasonal destination, knowing the right time of year to go on a cruise to Antarctica is important.
 There are two other important questions: When to book your Antarctica Cruise and when to book the flights to join your Antarctica Cruise.

 Where to Go in Antarctica